For Immediate Release

 “The Flagstaff Festival of Science Board of Directors is thrilled to host Kyle Maynard and offer more than 100 activities,” said Festival Board President Greg Vaughan.
 “Research shows that students learn and appreciate science best when interacting face-to-face with scientists in their work spaces, whether they be in labs, observatories or in the field.
 In Flagstaff, we have the great fortune of being able to involve world-class discoverers and innovators right here in Northern Arizona.”

 The Festival is made possible through the generous support of businesses, organizations, foundations and individuals.
-Major sponsors include W. L. Gore & Associates, the City of Flagstaff/BBB Revenues, Flagstaff Arts Council, Northern Arizona University, Blue Cross Blue Shield of Arizona and the Arizona Community Foundation of Flagstaff.
+Major sponsors include W. L. Gore & Associates, the City of Flagstaff/BBB Revenues, Flagstaff Arts Council, Northern Arizona University, the Science Festival Alliance, Alfred P. Sloan Foundation, the Arizona Community Foundation of Flagstaff and Blue Cross Blue Shield of Arizona.